zimmerman-team/DUCT/README.md

         ZOOM_TASK_EMAIL_SENDER = your_email_sender
         ZOOM_TASK_EMAIL_RECEIVER = your_default_email_receiver
        ```
+ * Also in your local_settings.py ^ you can add this variable 'THREADS_FOR_PROCESSING=' and specify a number of threads.
+Basically this is used for big geodata processing, data that contains more than 40000 data points.
+Of course the amount of threads to be used would very much be dependant on your machine, if you use too much it will be slower, too little it could be faster.
+The default of this variable is already set to 4.
  * In 'DUCT/ZOOM' folder create a file called '.env' and add these variables to it(mainly used for specific DUCT endpoints that can only be accessed with a user signed in via auth0 api):
    ```
     AUTH0_DOMAIN=your_auth_domain